+Plumber Helper

+- 01.0 Describe career and training opportunities in the pipe trade industry. - 02.0 Demonstrate a basic knowledge of the pipe trade industry. - 03.0 Identify the use and care of basic tools in the pipe trade industry. - 04.0 Demonstrate the importance of health, safety and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 05.0 Demonstrate basic mathematics knowledge and skills. - 06.0 Demonstrate science knowledge and skills. - 07.0 Read and interpret construction documents. - 08.0 Read and interpret current pipe trade codes.

+Residential Plumber

+- 09.0 Demonstrate knowledge of basic plumbing skills. - 10.0 Cut and join pipes. - 11.0 Demonstrate knowledge of plumbing codes. - 12.0 Read and interpret construction documents and specifications. - 13.0 Layout and coordinate a job. - 14.0 Layout and install, or Optionally discuss and simulate, the installation of the first rough (underground). - 15.0 Layout and install, or Optionally discuss and simulate, the installation of the second rough (first floor & above). - 16.0 Layout and install or Optionally, discuss and simulate trim out plumbing. - 17.0 Explain the importance of employability and entrepreneurship skills.

+Commercial Plumber

+- 18.0 Discuss and simulate the installation of water heating and circulating systems. - 19.0 Discuss and simulate the installation of interceptors and separators. - 20.0 Discuss and simulate the installation of a storm drainage system. - 21.0 Explain the principles of backflow cross and connection control.

+Plumbing Applications

-- 01.0 Describe career and training opportunities in the pipe-trade industry. - 02.0 Demonstrate a basic knowledge of the pipe-trade industry. - 03.0 Identify the use and care of basic tools in the pipe-trade industry. - 04.0 Demonstrate the importance of health, safety and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 05.0 Demonstrate mathematics knowledge and skills. - 06.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 07.0 Read and interpret construction documents. - 08.0 Read and interpret basic pipe-trade codes. - 09.0 Demonstrate knowledge of basic plumbing skills. - 10.0 Cut and join pipes. - 11.0 Demonstrate knowledge of plumbing codes. - 12.0 Read and interpret construction documents and specifications. - 13.0 Lay out and coordinate a job. - 14.0 Install first rough (underground). - 15.0 Install second rough (first floor and above). - 16.0 Trim out plumbing. - 17.0 Explain the importance of employability and entrepreneurship skills. - 18.0 Install hot-water-heating and circulating-systems. - 19.0 Install interceptors and separators. - 20.0 Install a storm drainage system. - 21.0 Explain the principles of backflow cross and connection control. - 22.0 Explain the process of installing a medical gas system. (optional) - 23.0 Explain how Liquid Propane Gas (LPG) and natural gas systems work. - 24.0 Repair, service and maintain plumbing systems. - 25.0 Explain how to connect residential plumbing to a municipal sewer lateral. (optional) - 26.0 Apply plumbing applications to swimming pools and spas. (optional) - 27.0 Identify systems and their components. - 28.0 Adapt a system design. - 29.0 Conduct a site assessment. - 30.0 Maintain and troubleshoot a solar thermal system. - 31.0 Install solar collectors.
+- 22.0 Explain the process of installing a medical gas system.
+(Optional) - 23.0 Explain how Liquid Propane Gas (LPG) and natural gas systems work. - 24.0 Repair, service and maintain plumbing systems. - 25.0 Explain how to connect residential plumbing to a municipal sewer lateral.
+(Optional) - 26.0 Apply plumbing applications to swimming pools and spas.
+(Optional) - 27.0 Identify solar systems and their components.
+(Optional) - 28.0 Adapt a solar system design.
+(Optional) - 29.0 Conduct a solar site assessment.
+(Optional) - 30.0 Maintain and troubleshoot a solar thermal system.
+(Optional) - 31.0 Discuss the installation of solar collectors.
+(Optional)

-Program Title: Plumbing Career Certificate Program Number: I460513
+Program Title: Plumbing Career Certificate Program Number: C500500